-This frustrating bedtime dance has been happening to moms since the beginning of time.
+This likely seems very familiar to you, considering this frustrating bedtime dance has been happening to moms since the beginning of time.

 Table Of Contents

 Why does my baby wake up when putting them down?

 And more importantly – what I can do about it?

 So, the age-old question that has plagued parents for eons – why does my baby wake up the moment I set her down?

 Dana Oblemen from SleepSense has a really helpful explanation to this (and many other sleep-related questions for babies).

 Before you think this is some sinisterly evil plot by your baby to keep you from having a life, rest assured that it’s not.

 Babies have a very different sleep cycle than grown-ups.

 Part of the problem might just be that you are not allowing your baby to fall into a deep enough sleep before setting her into her crib.